"Steel Assassin"—Can You Help Stormspell Records Find This "Mystery Band?"

 Unfortunately, I won't be able to help Stormspell ID this group - they don't sound familiar.
 However, the seven tracks on this disc are certainly an enjoyable listen, and the rough-and-ready, underproduced demo-tape quality only adds to their charming, retro vibe.

-In short, this band had the goods so it would certainly be interesting to find out who they were, or if they have more material waiting to be discovered!
+In short, this band had the goods so it would certainly be interesting to find out who they were, especially if they have more material stashed away, waiting to be discovered!

 After numerous listens I am still fascinated by this recording, which prompts so many questions and so few answers.
 Who are the players on this tape?
 Where are they now?
 Where were these songs recorded?
 Is the band's name "Steel Assassin" or "Steev Assassin?"
 Was this intended as an album release or a demo tape?
 Who or what was "J.T.
 Productions?"
 Somebody out there has got to know!